Enumerating Independent Linear Inferences: A graph-theoretic presentation of linear inferences

 \begin{prop} [Follows from Proposition 4.4 and Theorem 4.6 in \cite{DasStr16:no-compl-lin-sys}] Let $\phi$ and $\psi$ be linear formulae on the same set of variables with webs $\R$ and $\S$ respectively.
 The following are equivalent: \begin{enumerate} \item \(\phi \to \psi\) is a valid linear inference. \item For every maximal clique \(P\) of \(\R\), there is some \(Q \subseteq P\) such that \(Q\) is a maximal clique of \(\S\). \item For every maximal stable set \(Q\) of \(\S\), there is some \(P \subseteq Q\) such that \(P\) is a maximal stable set of \(\R\). \end{enumerate} \end{prop}

-Note that for inferences between arbitrary graphs (i.e. graphs that are not $P_4$-free), conditions \eqref{item:valid-char-cliques} and \eqref{item:valid-char-stable-sets} above are not the same.
+Note that for inferences between arbitrary graphs (i.e. graphs that are not $P_4$-free), conditions \eqref{item:valid-char-cliques} and \eqref{item:valid-char-stable-sets} above are not equivalent.
 In fact, (3) holds for $\R \to \S$ exactly when (2) holds for $\overline{\S} \to \overline{\R}$, where $\overline{\R}$ is the dual of $\R$ (inverting every edge).